milesperry81/AZMLND-Project-2/README.md

 ### Step 6 - Consume Model Endpoint

 In this step the "endpoint.py" script was executed so as to interact with the best model endpoint.
-The scoreing_uri and key parameters were updated using the endpoint information found in the Azure Portal.
+The "scoring_uri" and "key" parameters were updated using the endpoint information found in the Azure Portal.
 Two sets of features were passed to the best model endpoint using the script.
 The resulting output can be seen below.

 ![title](images/6.1_consume_api.png)